 How do I register?

 Registration is simple and easy.
-When registrations open on 24 February, just go to allstarscricket.co.uk and use the session finder to find multiple centres in your local area.
+When registrations open in late February, just go to allstarscricket.co.uk and use the session finder to find multiple centres in your local area.
 From there you can follow the registration links and pay online.
 If you are unable to find your centre, please click on ‘need help’ button at the bottom of the page for further information.

 When I go to pay, it says my payment has failed - how can I resolve this?

 New banking legislation is being brought in on the 14th March 2022, however, some banks have changed technology early.
 Whilst we are changing our systems to meet these requirements some payments may fail.
 If this occurs please either pay with a card from an alternative bank or wait until 24th Feb when our systems will be updated.